Opera’s Night Out

 Opera’s Night Out is an event tailored for young professionals before every Friday performance at Cobb Energy Centre.
 Opera fans and newbies gather for a pre-show cocktail hour with drinks and bites, and then enjoy a spectacular performance in the theater.

-Opera’s Night Out Single Tickets: Not ready to commit?
-Purchase single tickets to individual performances–available for $50.
+Purchase Opera’s Night Out Single Tickets single tickets to individual performances–available for $50.

 Questions?
 Visit the Opera’s Night Out FAQ